SoullessWaffle/usefulrefinery/README.md

 ## Overview

 Provides refinery recipes for:
-* Starter weapons for all (vanilla) races
+* Starter weapons of all (vanilla) races
 * Generated weapons (swords, guns and shields)
 * Hunting, Iron and Compound bows
 * Steel Bar
 * Core Fragment Ore
 * Dreadwing's Wreckage

-The mod also modifies the Refinery's description to reflect these changes.
+The mod also updates the refinery's description to reflect these changes.

 ## Details: